Bedroom count

 Property type

-Lowell, MA rent is essentially flat year over year, with a current median of $2,200/month.
-Renters are paying about $40 less per month on average than last year, reflecting a steady market after recent fluctuations.
+Lowell, MA rent slipped 2.9% year over year, with a current median of $2,100/month.
+Renters today are paying $78 less per month on average than last year, continuing a downward trend from the peak of $2,317/month in August 2024.

 Median rent in Lowell